A Gathering of Old Men: Chapters 1-6

 One afternoon, Candy Marshall, a white plantation owner, discovers that a white Cajun farmer, Beau Boutan, has been shot in the yard of a black man named Mathu.
-She enlists the help of seventeen other old black men by having them come to Mathu's yard, each with a shotgun and one empty number 5 shell.
-She and the men all claim to be responsible for the murder in an effort to protect the guilty party.
-Meanwhile, Sheriff Mapes arrives to the scene to arrest the real murderer, most likely Mathu (as he was the only black man who stood up against racism and the Boutans, and is capable of shooting a shotgun).
-The sheriff also wishes to keep Beau's father, Fix Boutan, from coming to lynch Mathu, who he presumes killed Beau.
-Meanwhile, Fix's son Gil, who happens to be a standout football player at LSU, arrives at his house to try to convince Fix not to go to Marshall to seek revenge.
+Being raised in part by Mathu, she feels the need to protect him.
+To do so, she enlists the help of seventeen other old Black men by telling them to come to Mathu's yard, each with a shotgun and one empty number 5 shell.
+Within a few hours of discovering Beau's body, nearly every male member of the Black community at Marshall is there.
+Candy and the men all claim to be responsible for the murder in an effort to protect the guilty party.